x404xx/POE-Api/README.md

 ## **Usage**

-You can find an example of how to use this API in the example.py file.
+You can find an example of how to use this API in the _**example.py**_ file.

 ## **Credits**

 POE.com Reverse Engineered CLI - [Credits to Vaibhavk97](https://github.com/vaibhavk97/Poe)
-- I made some changes to the original API.
+- I made modifications to the original API.
+The formkey is no longer necessary; only the cookie is required.

 ## **Legal Disclaimer**